 Firstly, there’s some misconception around about why cooling systems run at pressure.

-Next, where does this pressure come from?
+First, where does cooling system pressure come from?

 The simple answer is that water expands as it is heated.
 The same is true of all liquids to different degrees.
 (Water has some other weird properties near freezing — it expands there too — which is why we have antifreeze.)
 Agitation of the water by the pump also increases the energy in the water, expanding it.